 - Recommend to the Board, modifications to CSR Policy as and when required.

-- Apprise the Board of the CSR expenditure done during the year.
+- Appraise to the Board the CSR expenditure done during the year.

-A dedicated CSR Team shall be constituted from among the employees at Ugam, for implementing the CSR Policy and shall work under the guidance of CSR Committee and will be mainly responsible for:
+Dedicated CSR team shall be constituted from among the employees at Ugam, for implementing the CSR Policy and shall work under the guidance of CSR Committee and will be mainly responsible for:

 9. CSR Budget

-- Identifying projects and key initiatives pursuant to CSR Policy.
+- Identify projects and key initiatives pursuant to CSR Policy.

 - Facilitating allocation of funds to the projects as identified for CSR activities.

 - Monitoring CSR Projects to establish effectiveness of CSR efforts and appraise the same to CSR Committee.